 In the world of web hosting, acronyms reign supreme.
 But for beginners dipping their toe in the immersive world of websites and domains and the Internet itself, it can all get a bit overwhelming.

 It doesn’t matter if you are taking on the task yourself or dealing with a site that sells domains and web hosting services (UK2 is a good example of this).
-Regardless, it’s important you understand what the key terms mean and how they effect your decisions.
+Regardless, it’s important you understand what the key terms mean and how they affect your decisions.
 This is why a quick glossary of the top terms might come in handy.
 So here’s a basic guide featuring some of the most used terms you might come across to get you started:

 Add on domain